Optimisation of the vertex detector and measurement of Higgs decays to second-generation quarks at the CEPC: Flavour tagging algorithms and performance under inner radius/spatial resolution scans

 \settoheight{\matrixheight}{ }

-The performance of JOI is quantified by the 11-dimensional jet flavor confusion matrix, denoted as \(M_{11}\), and the trace of the matrix.
-From the confusion matrices at varying $R_{\mathrm{rad}}$ (see figure~\ref{fig:confusion_matrix}), we extract key flavor-tagging metrics as shown on the left of figure~\ref{fig:trace}.
+From the migration matrices at varying $R_{\mathrm{rad}}$ as shown in figure~\ref{fig:migration_matrix}, we extract key flavour-tagging metrics as shown on the left-hand side of figure~\ref{fig:trace}.
 As $R_{\mathrm{rad}}$ increases from $0.5$ to $2$, the $b\to c$, $g\to c$ and $c\to s$ misidentification rate rises from about $4\%$ to $7\%$, Meanwhile, the $c\to c$ tagging efficiency drops from $81\%$ to $70\%$, and $s\to s$ from $60\%$ to $54\%$.
 While the $g\to s$ rate remains stable around $14\%$.
-The trends indicate that reducing the vertex detector’s innermost radius significantly lowers the $b\to s$ and $c\to s$ misidentification rates, reflecting the crucial role of the vertex in distinguishing heavy-flavor jets from strange jets.
+The trends indicate that reducing the vertex detector’s innermost radius significantly lowers the $b\to s$ and $c\to s$ misidentification rates, reflecting the crucial role of the vertex in distinguishing heavy-flavour jets from strange jets.
 In contrast, the impact of vertex detector optimisation on gluon-strange discrimination is limited as gluon jets predominantly originate from the primary vertex, and vertex detector upgrades have little effect on their identification.

 To further probe the global performance of JOI, we characterize its behaviour via the trace of \(M_{11}\), denoted as \(\mathrm{Tr}(M)\).
-This trace, which quantifies the total correct classification probability across all quark flavor categories, is analysed as a function of the geometry scaling factors \(\log_{2} (\text{new} / \text{baseline} )\) for both \(R_{\rm rad}\) and \(R_{\rm res}\).
-As shown in right of figure ~\ref{fig:trace}, a linear regression to the $\mathrm{Tr}(M)$ yields:
+This trace, which quantifies the total correct classification probability across all quark flavour categories, is analysed as a function of the geometry scaling factors \(\log_{2} (\text{new} / \text{baseline} )\) for both \(R_{\rm rad}\) and \(R_{\rm res}\).
+As shown on the right-hand side of figure ~\ref{fig:trace}, a linear regression to the $\mathrm{Tr}(M)$ yields:

 demonstrating that variations in the inner radius impact JOI performance by a factor of five more strongly than equivalent changes in spatial resolution.